Nthompson096/win95-qemu-scripts/README.md

 ## I don't have QEMU installed, says command not found:

 You will have to install qemu with package manager/linux flavor of your choice;
-1) for me it would be `sudo pacman -S qemu` this would be arch or manjaro.
+1) for me it would be `sudo pacman -S qemu` this would be arch or manjaro; also be sure to install qemu-full.
 2) So far this script works for arch based linux.

 # I want KVM support, but how can i do this?